20200619_183543

 Where Do We Go When We Die?

-I never used to think too much about death, just slightly knowing that I am afraid of it.
+I was never thinking too much about death, just slightly knowing that I am afraid of it.
 Sure, I’d heard the theories – heaven, reincarnation, energy never dying – but it all felt far away.
 Before, death was just a word.
 Distant.
 Philosophical.
 Something that happened to other people, in other lifetimes.

 The love of my life died, and with him, a part of me.
 Nothing made sense anymore.
 The world kept spinning, absurdly normal, while I stood still, blinking in disbelief.
 People asked me if I was okay.
 I nodded.
 But inside, everything had shattered.